frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 <center><img src="\img\design-guide\stage1b\chain\chainAnimation.gif" style="width:40%"></center>
 <center>*A simple animation of chain and sprocket.
 Notice that the sprockets will spin in the same direction.*</center>

 In order to change the torque and speed from the input to the output, different sized sprockets must be used.
-The ratio between the number of teeth on each sprocket determines how torque and speed are modified.
-Gear ratio is used to express the ratio of sprocket teeth.
-Note that unlike gears, the two sprockets will spin the same direction.
+For chain transmissions, the gear ratio is the number of teeth on the output sprocket to the number of teeth on the input sprocket.
+This ratio is the mechanical advantage of the system.
+Similar to pulleys, the sprockets will spin in the same direction.

 **Types of Chain**